Holy Grail: Etymology

 In the 15th century, English writer John Hardyng invented a fanciful new etymology for Old French san-graal (or san-gréal), meaning "Holy Grail", by parsing it as sang réal, meaning "royal blood".
 This etymology was used by some later medieval British writers such as Thomas Malory, and became prominent in the conspiracy theory developed in the book The Holy Blood and the Holy Grail, in which sang real refers to the Jesus bloodline.

 Medieval literature

-The literature surrounding the Grail can be divided into two groups.
-The first concerns King Arthur's knights visiting the Grail castle or questing after the object.
-The second concerns the Grail's history in the time of Joseph of Arimathea.
+Overview

-The nine works from the first group are:
+The literature surrounding the Grail can be divided into two branches.
+The first concerns King Arthur's knights visiting the Grail castle or questing after the object: